astronomer/docs/astro/cli/run-airflow-locally.md

 :::info

 You can only use `astro dev run` in a local Airflow environment.
-To automate Airflow actions on Astro, you can use the [Airflow REST API](airflow-api.md).
+To automate Airflow actions on Astro, you can use the [Apache Airflow® REST API](airflow-api.md).
 For example, you can make a request to the [`dagRuns` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) to trigger a DAG run programmatically, which is equivalent to running `astro dev run dags trigger` in the Astro CLI.

 :::

 ## Make requests to the Airflow REST API locally

-Make requests to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) in a local Airflow environment with HTTP basic access authentication.
+Make requests to the [Apache Airflow® REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) in a local Airflow environment with HTTP basic access authentication.
 This can be useful for testing and troubleshooting API calls before executing them in a Deployment on Astro.

 To make local requests with cURL or Python, you only need the username and password for your local user.
 Both of these values are `admin` by default.
 They are the same credentials for logging into the Airflow UI, and they're listed when you run `astro dev start`.

-To make requests to the Airflow REST API in a Deployment on Astro, see [Airflow API](airflow-api.md).
+To make requests to the Airflow REST API in a Deployment on Astro, see [Apache Airflow® API](airflow-api.md).

 ### cURL